Developing Best Practices for Trauma-informed Teaching and Learning (2021-2022)

 While in recent years Duke has invested heavily in providing high-quality mental health and support services to trauma survivors and curbing the rate of campus sexual assault, there is a need to attend carefully to how stress and trauma show up in classrooms and academic programs.
 Students who are trauma survivors bring essential insights and perspectives to classroom contexts but may also experience academic challenges.

-The project will build on work from the 2020-2021 team that explored a series of essential questions including: How does trauma affect students’ experience of academic work at Duke?
+This project built on work from the 2020-2021 team that explored a series of essential questions including: How does trauma affect students’ experience of academic work at Duke?
 How do students perceive faculty approaches to addressing trauma in the classroom?
 How do faculty perceive, address and engage in the way that trauma affects learning in the classroom?
 How might classes be taught, and academic programs be administered, in order to cultivate an environment in which survivors of trauma can thrive in their academic work?

 Fall 2021 – Spring 2022